 Pineapple Salsa

-This pineapple salsa is fabulous and served with my grilled Hawaiian chicken and coconut rice.
+This pineapple salsa is fabulous served with air fryer tortilla chips, my grilled Hawaiian chicken and coconut rice.
 I also like serving pineapple salsa with tacos, salads, fried rice, and even on top of pizza with some diced ham!

 - Refreshing and light appetizer option.